 CEA may commence disciplinary proceedings against a Respondent by lodging a Charge and Statement of Case with the Secretary to the Disciplinary Panel.

 The Secretary will then arrange for the Respondent to be served with the Charge and Statement of Case.
-If the Respondent is a salesperson, the Key Executive Officer of his EA will be notified of the proceedings.
+If the Respondent is a RES, the Key Executive Officer of his EA will be notified of the proceedings.

 A Respondent may upon service of the Charge and Statement of Case within the next 14 days either:

 a) File a Defence with the Secretary; or

 b) File an Admission to the Charge with the Secretary.

 The Respondent files an Admission if he wishes to admit to the Charge against him.
 If he wishes to dispute the Charge against him, a Defence may be filed.

 Where the Respondent files a Defence with the Secretary, CEA may within the next 14 days file a Reply with the Secretary, who will then serve the Reply upon the Respondent.
 If CEA files a Reply, the Respondent may file a Rejoinder within the 14 days of service of the Reply.

 The Respondent shall state the material facts that he relies upon in the Defence or Rejoinder (if any); and may also attach to the Defence or Rejoinder the documents that he wishes to rely upon.